SwarmUS/esp32-boilerplate/README.md

 }
 ````

-IMPORTANT: For some reason, VS Code has trouble attaching the debugger on the first launch.
+IMPORTANT: VS Code has trouble attaching the debugger on the first launch.
 If this occurs, relaunch the configuration and the program should launch and break on app_main() entry.

 ## Connections to ftd2232h breakout board